People photos from our travels around India – Part I: Allahabad

 (*) The same was true when we visited neighbouring Bangladesh.
-You can read about our experience there here.
+You can read about our experience of being the subject of hundreds of selfies in Bangladesh here.

 Yet, mention Allahabad to any one of India’s one billion Hindus (and any Hindu outside of India for that matter) and they will confirm the significance of the city as part of their religious beliefs.